 When you turn your steering wheel, your vehicle doesn't respond - In a worst case scenario, a complete tie rod end failure will result in a complete loss of your vehicle.
 This is why it is important to bring your vehicle in for regular maintenance.
 To schedule your next appointment, give Auto Repairs Plus a call at 804-262-4200.

 Your vehicle has poor wheel alignment - If one or more of your vehicle's tie rod ends go bad, the tires associated with the tie rod ends will not perform properly and your vehicle's tires will not maintain their symmetry.
 This results in poor wheel alignment, which means that some of your vehicle's tires are working harder than others.
 We at Auto Repairs Plus can perform front wheel alignment on your tires and determine which ones need tie rod end repair.

 Providing Professional and Affordable Auto Repair - Your Reliable Shop for Tie Rod End Repair

-If you are in Henrico, the 23227 area or nearby, you can bring your car to Auto Repairs Plus for various auto repair services, such as [primary service], [secondary service], and tie rod end repair.
+If you are in Henrico, the 23227 area or nearby, you can bring your car to Auto Repairs Plus for various auto repair services, such as Automotive repair, Truck Repair, and tie rod end repair.
 Our technicians and owner David " Big Dave" Edwards are Quality in all things auto repair, and are continuously trained on the latest automotive technology and auto parts.
 We are one of the highest-rated auto shops in the area and can fix your Acura, Audi, Buick, Cadillac, and any other car you may have.